gorgeousfish/pretest/README.md

 ## Future Roadmap

-The development team is evaluating the addition of **Threshold Sensitivity Analysis** in future versions.
+The development team is evaluating the following extensions for future versions:

-Current methodology treats $M$ as a fixed gatekeeper.
-Future updates may introduce a sensitivity analysis mode that:
+- **Staggered Adoption Support**: Extending the conditional extrapolation framework to staggered treatment adoption designs via cohort stacking.

-- Visualizes how the Conditional Confidence Interval (CI) varies across a continuous range of $M$ values.
+- **Covariate Adjustment**: Adding support for control variables in the estimation.
-- Adopts a "Partial Identification" perspective to show the robustness of conclusions to different assumptions about the maximum acceptable violation.
+- **Threshold Sensitivity Analysis**: Visualizing how the Conditional CI varies across a continuous range of $M$ values.

 ## References